philliplab/EpitopeMatcher/README.md

 A package that can be used to find out how well the epitopes in a patient's virus' will be recognized by the HLA's present in the patient.

-It can be install directly from github using devtools:
+It can be installed directly from github using devtools.
+In an R session issue these commands:
 ```r
 install.packages('devtools')
 library(devtools)